-Hong Kong has plenty of night markets and they are pretty exciting places to visit at night.
+Hong Kong has plenty of night markets, and they are pretty exciting places to visit at night.
 This particular market stretches for several blocks on Temple street and continues to some side streets as well.
 It’s the best place to purchase some cheap souvenirs, electronics, suitcases, bags and all kinds of accessories.
 Of course you always need to haggle and walk away from the stall, and they will easily split the price in half.
-There are many fortune tellers around the area, some having really long queue in front.
+There are many fortune tellers around the area, some with a really long queue in front.
 The street market is also a great place to have something for dinner – whether from the food stalls or at any of the many restaurants in the area.

 Visit Happy Valley Racecourse

 Forget about conventional drinking-in-a-bar night out.
 Drinking while watching a horse race is much more fun.
 It’s pretty much a party atmosphere, and even if you’re not into betting it’s still super fun to watch the race.
-The entry fee for the public enclosure area is 10 HKD (you can pay with the octopus card) and the drinks are pretty affordable as well.
+The entry fee for the public enclosure area is 10 HKD (you can pay with the octopus card), and the drinks are pretty affordable, as well.
 Just make sure to be there early so you can get a nice spot next to the table, otherwise you’ll be standing with drinks in your hands.
 It’s also possible to book a terrace view with a buffet and drinks included.